RobertKoch/swa-itemtracker/README.md

 locations | 9393
 reports   | 9494

+You can change de ports in the config.ru files of the applications.
+Just modify the following line with your needed port: ``#\ -p YOUR-PORT``

 To use the Reporting Tool only open the following URL in your browser:

 ``http://localhost:9494/reports/by-location``